 38. If the auditor is of the opinion that the financial statements of a company are not in agreement with its accounting records in any material respect or if the auditor has failed to obtain all the information or explanations that are necessary and material for the purpose of the auditor; the auditor must state that opinion or fact in the auditor's report.
 The absence of any statement or comment in the auditor's report in respect of these matters is equivalent to the fact that the auditor is satisfied with each of them based on the procedures he or she performed in accordance with HKSAs.
-The AASC is in the process of revising the illustrations of auditor's reports in HKSA 700 and HKSA 705 and will issue Members' Handbook Update in due course.
+Example auditor's reports are illustrated in HKSA 705 (Revised).